dwave-examples/qboost/README.md

-where `s` is an index over training instances, `i` is an index over features, `h_i(x_s)` denote the weak classifiers, `y_s` denote the observed targets, `w_i` are the weights to be determined, and lambda is the regularization parameter.
+where `s` is an index over training instances, `i` is an index over features, `h_i(x_s)` denote the weak classifiers, `y_s` denote the observed targets, `w_i` are the weights to be determined, and lambda is the regularization parameter, which multiplies the L0 norm of the weight vector.
 In this demonstration, the weights are treated as binary variables that take a value of either 0 or 1.
 The weak classifiers are constructed from a series of single-feature decision tree rules, also known as decision stumps.
 Following Refs.
 [1,4], the output of each weak classifier is scaled to `-1/N` and `+1/N`.

 ## Disclaimer